From trendy restaurants and cafes to upscale homes and antique shops, the expansive stretch of Long Island, New York, is the place to be.

 With wine-tasting and freshly-cut sunflowers – Harbes Family Farm and Vineyard sounds like the perfect weekend activity.
 You can even bring the kiddies along to enjoy a barnyard adventure and some rather unique ice-cream flavors.

 Not only is there something for everyone, but the whole family can enjoy an afternoon together as you take a walk through the stunning sunflower fields.
 You can also go apple picking or taste some delicious homemade desserts.
+They host many events such as 4th of July weekend and a sweet corn harvest toward the end of July.

 12. Briermere Farms